-While I can’t speak for the claims made towards the far-infrared ceramic balls (and would probably err on the side of skepticism,) there is some strong scientific evidence backing the health benefits of alkaline water.
-Mineralizing water can be important too, especially since much tap water across the U.S. can be lacking in vital minerals like magnesium which can have important health benefits.
+While I can’t speak for the claims made towards the far-infrared ceramic balls (and would probably err on the side of skepticism,) alkaline water has been debunked as a fraudulent practice.
+Mineralizing water can be important, especially since much tap water across the U.S. can be lacking in vital minerals like magnesium which can have important health benefits.

 The ceramic filters in this Zen Water System are excellent and comparable to some of the best on the market.
 Combined with its impressive 8-gallon capacity, multi-stage filtration, and alkalizing and mineralizing features, the Zen Water System is a steal at just $100.
 In my experience using it, the water tastes quite fresh and clean with no plastic flavor or any funk.
 But there is something of a “mineraly” taste – a lot like you get out of mineral bottled water as opposed to regular bottled water.
 The flavor from the Zen isn’t the super-clean taste of some filters, but this is not because it isn’t filtering as well as the competition: it is simply because it adds minerals.